rafaelleinio/biar/README.md

 ## Examples

+### With `biar` vs without
 Imagine a scenario where you need to make several requests to an API.
 But not only that, you also need to handle rate limits, retries, and logging.

-Check the test scenario
-below:
+Imagine you need to make 10 requests to an API.
+The API has a rate limit of 5 requests per second.
+The API is not very stable, so could set up a retry each request up to 5 times.
+The rate limit is 5 requests per second.
+You need to log each request and its response.

+We can use aioresponses to mock the server and simulate the scenario.
+Check the example below:

 ```python
 import asyncio